aer0ss/aerofs/docs/customer-success/how-to/upgrade-aerofs-production-appliance.md

     ansible-playbook --private-key /repos/<key_name> -l phoenix.aerofs.com base.yml keys.yml

 where <key_name> is the name of the key file you selected in part 1, step 18.
+You will probably need to delete the conflicting host key for phoenix.aerofs.com.

 **Important:** You may need to install azavea.virtualbox and defunctzombie.coreos-bootstrap inside opshell if it's missing.
 You can install by running the following command while in opshell: